MarcoMeinardi/spwn/README.md

-Note that `default-template.py` is copied only on the first installation, thus, if you want to modify the template, you have to edit the `template.py`, specified in the configs.
+Note that `default-template.py` is copied only on the first installation, thus, if you want to modify the template, you have to edit the `template.py` file, specified in the configs.

 ## Configurations
 You can configure some stuffs in the config file.
 It's default location